Read This First

 Prompt 1: Provide the background of the author of this article.

-The central claim is this: Avital Balwit is a professional based in San Francisco, serving as the Chief of Staff to the CEO at Anthropic, a company at the forefront of artificial intelligence development.
+In plain terms: Avital Balwit is a professional based in San Francisco, serving as the Chief of Staff to the CEO at Anthropic, a company at the forefront of artificial intelligence development.

 - Background of the Author: Avital Balwit: Avital Balwit is a professional based in San Francisco, serving as the Chief of Staff to the CEO at Anthropic, a company at the forefront of artificial intelligence development.